-Similarly, if they need to cut costs, they can simply reduce the number of hours.
-This flexibility is very valuable for businesses and can help them to save money.
+Similarly, they can reduce the number of hours if they need to cut costs.
+This flexibility is precious for businesses and can help them to save money.

 5 Drawbacks of Nearshore Outsourcing

-We might think that nearshore outsourcing is all sunshine and daisies, but unfortunately that isn’t the case.
-Let’s take a look at some drawbacks and challenges associated with it…
+We might think that nearshore outsourcing is all sunshine and daisies, but unfortunately, that isn’t the case.
+Let’s take a look at some drawbacks and challenges associated with it.

 1. A Smaller Talent Pool

-This can make it harder to find the right person or team for the job as there might not be as many qualified individuals in the neighboring country.
+It might increase the talent pool compared to only hiring locally, but it decreases the talent pool when looking at international talent.
+This can make it harder to find the right person or team for the job as there might not be fewer qualified individuals in the neighboring country.